There are many types of Cellular Treatment, but is there a best form out there?

 This has not stopped clinics from doing this procedure.

 Since 2013, the FDA has been cracking down on clinics known to be using enzymatic breakdown of adipose in this way.
 In fact, just in May 2018 the US Department of Justice, on behalf of the FDA, filed another major lawsuit against once such company.

-This is a true point of contention between Regenerative Medicine specialists that are working to advance the field, and the FDA that continues to regulate the use of how you the patient can decide to use your own cells.
+This is a true point of contention between Integrative Orthopedics specialists that are working to advance the field, and the FDA that continues to regulate the use of how you the patient can decide to use your own cells.

 The FDA is doing this first because they have a primary responsibility to vet the safety of the procedure before widespread use.
 That is fine.